What is the ELK stack?

 K = Kibana

-Kibana is an open-source data visualization and exploration tool for reviewing logs and events.
+Kibana is a data visualization and exploration tool for reviewing logs and events.
 Kibana offers easy-to-use, interactive charts, pre-built aggregations and filters, and geospatial support and making it the preferred choice for visualizing data stored in Elasticsearch.
 Learn more »

 Why is the ELK stack so popular?

 The ELK Stack is popular because it fulfills a need in the log analytics space.
 As more and more of your IT infrastructure move to public clouds, you need a log management and analytics solution to monitor this infrastructure as well as process any server logs, application logs, and clickstreams.
 The ELK stack provides a simple yet robust log analysis solution for your developers and DevOps engineers to gain valuable insights on failure diagnosis, application performance, and infrastructure monitoring – at a fraction of the price.

 The ELK stack – Choosing the right option

 You can choose to deploy and manage the ELK stack yourself with Apache 2.0 licensed versions of Elasticsearch and Kibana (up until version 7.10.2) or self-manage an open source alternative to the ELK stack with OpenSearch, OpenSearch Dashboards, and Logstash.
 But, would you prefer that your developers or DevOps engineers spend time on building innovative applications or on managing operational tasks such as deployment, upgrades, software installation and patching, backups, and monitoring?
 Also, scaling up and down to meet your business requirements or achieving security and compliance is a challenge with the self-managed option.

 Or you can choose an easier, scalable, and more secure option.